About This Course

 This course is designed for graduate students, postdocs and junior faculty who wish to gain a basic understanding of business fundamentals.
 The goal is to impact participants' career readiness by helping prepare scientists who want to start their own labs, and inform scientists who want to go into industry.

-- Understand key terms used in the business and financial management of scientific enterprises
+- Explain key terms used in the business and financial management of scientific enterprises.

 This module provides information about how scientific enterprises develop strategy and how organizational context impacts resource allocation.
 Participants will learn and apply basic concepts of business strategy (e.g. value proposition, identifying stakeholders and vision) to academic and industry settings.